aayushbansal/Recycle-GAN/README.md

 At test time, we do inference per image (as mentioned previously).
 The test code is based on cycle-gan.

-### Data & Trained Models:
+## Data & Trained Models:

-Please contact [Aayush Bansal](http://cs.cmu.edu/~aayushb) for any specific data or trained models, or any other information.
+Please contact [Aayush Bansal](http://cs.cmu.edu/~aayushb) for any specific data or trained models, or for any other information.